Saber2pr/saber-tsmod/README.md

 1. init: init the project files.

-2. create <module> : create a new ts module and its test file.
+2. create `<module>`: create a new ts module file and its test file.

 ---